townteki/townsquare/docs/implementing-cards.md

 ### Player modifying effects

 Certain cards provide bonuses or restrictions on the player itself instead of on any specific cards.
-Such effects can be implemented setting the `targetType` to `'player'`.
+Such effects can be implemented by setting the `targetType` to `'player'`.

 ```javascript
 effectName: function() {